Personal brands are the worst

 Sorina Dumitru

-The topics will be mostly about architecture, economics, and some personal development (so you don't have to learn the hard way, like I did).
+The topics will be mostly about architecture, economics, and some personal development.
+Free books included.
 Yeah I was in Forbes but that was a long time ago.

 Read more from Sorina Dumitru